Quasar: Early observations (1960s and earlier)

 The first quasars (3C 48 and 3C 273) were discovered in the late 1950s, as radio sources in all-sky radio surveys.
 They were first noted as radio sources with no corresponding visible object.
 Using small telescopes and the Lovell Telescope as an interferometer, they were shown to have a very small angular size.
 By 1960, hundreds of these objects had been recorded and published in the Third Cambridge Catalogue while astronomers scanned the skies for their optical counterparts.
 In 1963, a definite identification of the radio source 3C 48 with an optical object was published by Allan Sandage and Thomas A. Matthews.
 Astronomers had detected what appeared to be a faint blue star at the location of the radio source and obtained its spectrum, which contained many unknown broad emission lines.
 The anomalous spectrum defied interpretation.

 British-Australian astronomer John Bolton made many early observations of quasars, including a breakthrough in 1962.
 Another radio source, 3C 273, was predicted to undergo five occultations by the Moon.
 Measurements taken by Cyril Hazard and John Bolton during one of the occultations using the Parkes Radio Telescope allowed Maarten Schmidt to find a visible counterpart to the radio source and obtain an optical spectrum using the 200 in Hale Telescope on Mount Palomar.
 This spectrum revealed the same strange emission lines.
-Schmidt was able to demonstrate that these were likely to be the ordinary spectral lines of hydrogen redshifted by 15.8%—at the time, a high redshift (with only a handful of much fainter galaxies known with higher redshift).
+Schmidt was able to demonstrate that these were likely to be the ordinary spectral lines of hydrogen redshifted by 15.8%—at the time, a high redshift, since only a handful of much fainter galaxies were known to have a higher redshift.
 If this was due to the physical motion of the "star", then 3C 273 was receding at an enormous velocity, around 47,000 km/s, far beyond the speed of any known star and defying any obvious explanation.
 Nor would an extreme velocity help to explain 3C 273's huge radio emissions.
 If the redshift was cosmological (now known to be correct), the large distance implied that 3C 273 was far more luminous than any galaxy, but much more compact.
 Also, 3C 273 was bright enough to detect on archival photographs dating back to the 1900s; it was found to be variable on yearly timescales, implying that a substantial fraction of the light was emitted from a region less than 1 light-year in size, tiny compared to a galaxy.

 Although it raised many questions, Schmidt's discovery quickly revolutionized quasar observation.
-The strange spectrum of 3C 48 was quickly identified by Schmidt, Greenstein and Oke as hydrogen and magnesium redshifted by 37%.
+Schmidt, Greenstein, and Oke quickly identified the strange spectrum of 3C 48 as hydrogen and magnesium redshifted by 37%.
 Shortly afterwards, two more quasar spectra in 1964 and five more in 1965 were also confirmed as ordinary light that had been redshifted to an extreme degree.